dstl-lab/onboarding/week-3.md

 >
 > 1. What is a JavaScript bundler and why do we need one?
 What problems do
 >    bundlers solve that can't be handled with plain HTML `<script>` tags?
+> 1. List all the files/folders that get changed when you run `npm install @tanstack/react-query`.
+> 1. What is more appropriate, and why: `npm install prettier`?
+Or `npm install
+>    -D prettier`?
 > 1. What is the difference between a development build and a production build?
 >    Why does Vite optimize differently for each?
 > 1. What is Hot Module Replacement (HMR)?
 How does it improve the developer